rdtaylorjr/tehillim-embeddings/README.md

 state, verbal stem and tense, and pronominal-suffix features. `NA` remains a vocabulary value, so a feature's applicability contributes to the representation.
 Syntax records phrase-atom `typ`, mother phrase `function`, `det`, relations, subphrase relations, phrase complexity, and joint `typ:function` signatures.
-Semantic models encode the corresponding Hebrew string under the same three text states where their tokenizers preserve the distinction.
+Semantic models encode the corresponding Hebrew string in `consonantal`, `vocalized`, and `cantillation` text states where their tokenizers preserve the distinction.

 Feature inventories are normalized within a `half_verse`.
 N-gram constructions concatenate unigram, bigram, and trigram proportions, each normalized by its available positions.
 Psalm-scale